betafish-inc/adblock-releases/README.md

 ### Updating the dependencies

-In order to build the extension, you need to use the `npm run submodules:update` npm script.
+In order to build the extension, you need to run the

+`npm run submodules:update`

+script.
 This build won't include the snippets library.

-In order to create a build which includes the snippets library, you should use the `npm run submodules:update-with-snippets` npm script instead.
+In order to create a build which includes the snippets library, you should run the

+`npm run submodules:update-with-snippets`

+script instead.
 This will work only if you have access to the [abp-snippets repository](https://gitlab.com/eyeo/adblockplus/abp-snippets).

 _Note: when building from a source archive, the above step must be skipped._